 Before the official creation of Goldstream Provincial Park in 1958 and its significance to the First Nations, the area had a great history.
 And that history presents itself in today’s world via the many trail systems within the park.

-The park straddles the highway, and there is no direct (nor easy) pedestrian access between the two distinct sides.
+The park straddles the highway, with no direct (nor easy) pedestrian access between the two distinct sides.
 Crossing the busy Malahat highway is NOT recommended!

 While vehicle access is available on both sides, it isn’t as straightforward as it should be.
 There are separate entrances for the day-use area, main campground, and group campsites.

 Much of the Malahat has physical barriers between the two sides of the highway.
-And a few of the parking areas mentioned below are only accessible from one side.
+And a few parking areas mentioned below are only accessible from one side.

 For example, if you are camping at the main campground, getting back to the area where Niagara Falls is located is not easy.
 There is no direct vehicle access to that waterfall if you are heading north (toward Nanaimo).
-However, if you want to get your feet wet, see below for a secret walking route from the Visitor Centre/Day Use Area to Niagara Falls.
+However, if you don't mind getting your feet wet, see below for a secret walking route from the Visitor Centre/Day Use Area to Niagara Falls.

 Gold Mine Trail